Electricity & Instrumentation

 - Stepping stone to higher degrees

 This program offers a degree certificate as well as a certificate from NCCER.
-The curriculum is also included in two associate degree programs: Multi-craft Technology and Electronic Engineering Technology.
-Therefore, making a transition to either of these programs nearly seamless.
+The curriculum is also included in an associate degree program, Multi-craft Technology.
+Therefore, making the transition to the associate degree is nearly seamless.
 Upon completion of an associate program, application to our bachelor of applied technology is then available.
 WVU Parkersburg is one of few schools nationwide which affords this opportunity.

 Programs OfferedElectrical and Instrumentation